Medical expert of the article

 - Patients undergoing hemodialysis.

-- Medical personnel who have contact with blood.
+- Medical personnel in contact with blood.

-- Donors, including those who donate plasma.
+- Donors, including individuals who donate plasma.

 - HIV-infected.